Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

 Since the Hermite--Gauss modes can be separated with respect to \x and \y, the coupling coefficients can also be split into $k_{n m n' m'}=k_{n n'}k_{m m'}$.
 These equations are very useful in the paraxial approximation as the coupling coefficients decrease with large mode numbers.
 In order to be described as paraxial, the angle $\gamma$ must not be larger than the diffraction angle.
 In addition, to obtain correct results with a finite number of modes the beam parameters $q_1$ and $q_2$ must not differ too much.

-The convolution given in Equation~(\ref{eq:tem_conv}) can be computed directly using numerical integration.
-However, this is computationally very expensive.
-The following is based on the work of Bayer-Helms~\cite{bayer-helms}.
-Another very good description of coupling coefficients and their derivation can be found in the work of Vinet~\cite{VBP2}.
-In~\cite{bayer-helms} the above projection integral is partly solved and the coupling coefficients are given by simple sums as functions of $\gamma$ and the mode mismatch parameter $K$, which are defined by
+The integral \ref{eq:tem_conv} can be computed directly using numerical integration methods.
+However, this can potentially be computationally very expensive depending on how difficult the integrand is to evaluate and complex it it.
+The following part of this section is based on the work of Bayer-Helms~\cite{bayer-helms} and provides an analytic solution to the integral.
+Another description of coupling coefficients and their derivation can be found in the work of Vinet~\cite{VBP2}.
+In~\cite{bayer-helms} the above integral is partly solved and the coupling coefficients are given by multiple sums as functions of $\gamma$ and the mode mismatch parameter $K$, which is defined by

 where $K_0=(z_R-z_R')/z_R'$ and $K_2=((z-z_0)-(z'-z_0'))/z_R'$.
 This can also be written using $q=\I\zr +z-z_0$, as

 The coupling coefficients for misalignment and mismatch (but no lateral displacement) can then be written as